apache/activemq-artemis/docs/user-manual/en/stomp.md

 However, the broker will not strictly set the connection TTL to the same value as the specified in the `heart-beat` since even small network delays could then cause spurious disconnects.
-Instead, the client-to-server value in the `heart-beat` will be multiplied by the `heartBeatConnectionTtlModifer` specified on the acceptor.
-The `heartBeatConnectionTtlModifer` is a decimal value that defaults to `2.0` so for example, if a client sends a `heart-beat` header of `1000,0` the the connection TTL will be set to `2000` so that the data or ping frames sent every 1000 milliseconds will have a sufficient cushion
+Instead, the client-to-server value in the `heart-beat` will be multiplied by the `heartBeatToConnectionTtlModifier` specified on the acceptor.
+The `heartBeatToConnectionTtlModifier` is a decimal value that defaults to `2.0` so for example, if a client sends a `heart-beat` header of `1000,0` the the connection TTL will be set to `2000` so that the data or ping frames sent every 1000 milliseconds will have a sufficient cushion